quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Packet Threshold

-The RECOMMENDED initial value for kReorderingThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
+The RECOMMENDED initial value for kPacketThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
 Implementers MAY use algorithms developed for TCP, such as